texfaq/texfaq.github.io/FAQ-brkinline.md

 ```latex
 ${a+b+c+d} = z+y+x+w$
 ```
-The braces say ''treat this subformula as one atom'' and (in TeX at least) atoms don't get split: not a `\binoppenalty` change in sight.
+The braces say "treat this subformula as one atom" and (in TeX at least) atoms don't get split: not a `\binoppenalty` change in sight.